poets-ai/elegy/docs/guides/modules-losses-metrics.md

     ]
 )
 ```
+!!!
+Note
+    Elegy doesn't support `loss_weights` like in `keras.compile`.
+Nonetheless, you just can  add the weight directly in the constructor of each loss like the above example.

 ## Metrics
-Metrics behave very similar to losses, everything said about losses previously about losses holds for metrics except for one thing: metrics can hold state.
-As in Keras, Elegy metrics are cummulative metrics which update their internal state on every step.
-From a user perspective this a couple of things:
+Metrics behave very similar to losses, everything said about losses previously holds for metrics except for one thing: metrics can hold state.
+As in Keras, Elegy metrics are cumulative metrics which update their internal state on every step.
+From an user perspective this means a couple of things:

-1. Metrics are implemented using Haiku `Module`s, this means that you can't instantiate them normally outside of Haiku, hence the `lambda` / `dered` trick.
+1. Metrics are implemented using Haiku `Module`s, this means that you can't instantiate them normally outside of Haiku, hence the `lambda` / `defer` trick.
-2. You can use `hk.get_state` and `hk.set_state` when implementing you own metrics.
+2. You can use `hk.get_state` and `hk.set_state` when implementing your own metrics.

 Here is an example of a simple implementation of Accuracy: